 Start by plugging in your Arduino/control board.
 Open the Arduino IDE.
 You will want to make sure to check that the IDE has recognized your board by going under Tools menu.
 Make sure that “Board” is set to “Arduino/Genuino Uno and “Port” is set to your Arduino.
 The naming scheme for port names on Mac can look a little bit different, but typically the correct port is indicated with “(Arduino/Genuino Uno)” in the name.
 If your program fails to upload, you can try a different port until you find the correct one.

 To ensure that all of the old settings are cleared from the Arduino’s memory, we will do an EEPROM clear.
 The Arduino comes with an example program that lets you clear the EEPROM easily.
 You can find it under File > Examples > EEPROM > eeprom_clear.

 Click on the “Upload” button on the top left of the program to compile and upload the program.

 We’ll be opening the program that will flash the firmware to the LongMill.
 You can find the grblUpload.ino file at grbl > examples > grblUpload.
 Once you find it, open the file.

 We will now need to upload the grbl library.
 In the menu, go to Sketch > Include Library > Add .ZIP library.

 After clicking Add .ZIP libary, navigate to the downloaded firmware and select the grbl.zip file.
 Select and open the file.
 This will add the library to the sketch.

 Upload the firmware by clicking on the upload button on the top left corner.
 It can take a minute or two for the firmware to finish uploading.
-Once completed you should see a message to let you know that the firmware has been uploaded.
+Once completed you should see “Done uploading” in the turquoise bar as the bottom to let you know that the firmware has successfully been uploaded.